Allergy Shmallergy

 From the Northwestern study, it is clear that prevention saves money.
 Hospitalizations accounted for the largest direct medical cost with emergency department visits coming in third.
 One way to manage your medical costs is to check in with your healthcare provider annually.
 Be sure to discuss any changes in your allergy, realistic risk and lifestyle management as well as treatment options available to you.
 Treatment can help protect you from accidental exposure by potentially lessening the symptoms of a reaction and keep you from needing emergency services.

-At that same yearly appointment, ask your healthcare provider which epinephrine auto-injector would be best for your lifestyle.
-Carrying a set of epinephrine auto-injectors is key to food allergy management and using it at the first signs of anaphylaxis can keep you out of the hospital and on the road to a quick recovery.
-There are many auto-injectors on the market to choose from, so finding one that fits your life should be easy.
+At that same yearly appointment, ask your healthcare provider which epinephrine device would be best for your lifestyle.
+Carrying a set of epinephrine devices is key to food allergy management and using it at the first signs of anaphylaxis can keep you out of the hospital and on the road to a quick recovery.
+There are many devices on the market to choose from, so finding one that fits your life should be easy.
 To make these more affordable:

 Food